-As its name suggests, it’s designed for group conferencing and has built-in omni-directional speaker phones, remote control, and and added 2 feet of cord length compared with the Orbit’s 6 feet.
+As its name suggests, it’s designed for group conferencing and has built-in omni-directional speaker phones, remote control (not PTZ control), and and added 2 feet of cord length compared with the Orbit’s 6 feet.
 It makes nice (inexpensive) choice for room video conference calls where it can be put on the table and moved around to bring the camera closer to people’s faces.
 I’ve seen this camera for as low as $188, although it more typically runs around $250.
 Tom Keating at TMCnet did a thorough review of the BCC950 you might find useful.

 Microsoft is also in the camera business.
 While we’ve really liked the Microsoft LifeCam Cinema in the past, we’ve found over time that its video performance has not been consistent and its driver a bit bloated.
 It also claims to put out HD video at 30 fps although I couldn’t get it to go over 15 fps at 720p.
 However, even at that setting the video was stunning.

 Finally, if you are building out a telepresence conference room and cost is no object, you should look into one of these Sony cameras: